Complete Health Dentistry of Park Ridge

 There are many TMJ treatment options, but which one is best for you will depend on the nature of your TMD.
 These include:

-Bite Splint: For people with recurring TMD, the problem may be their bite position.
-Holding their jaw in a stressful position can cause the return of TMJ symptoms.
-To prevent this, Dr. Kuchta will order a bite splint that holds your jaw in a healthy position.
-With K7 data and neuromuscular measurements, we ensure that your bite splint is calibrated for your ideal jaw position.
+For people with recurring TMD, the problem may be their bite position.
+Holding the jaw in a strained or unbalanced position can cause symptoms to return, even after previous improvement.
+To help prevent this, Dr. Kuchta may recommend a custom bite splint that gently guides your jaw into a healthier, more relaxed position.
+Using K7 data and neuromuscular measurements, we calibrate the splint to match your ideal jaw alignment so it supports comfortable function throughout the day.
+Over time, wearing the splint can help stabilize your bite, reduce muscle tension, and make everyday activities like chewing and speaking feel more natural again.

 Get Relief from TMJ Symptoms